This Argentine award was donated in memory of Mr. Adolfo Gabarret and is the equivalent of the ACBL McKenny Trophy.

 Goldilocks Two Bid - Goldilocks 2 Bids

-This conventional method was devised by Mr. Glen Ashton.
+This concept was devised by Mr. Glen Ashton of Ontario, Canada.
+The link is to his website on the Internet.
 The foundation of this conventional method is that all bidding auctions begin on the two level.
-The link is to the website of Mr. Glen Ashton.
-This information has been only archived and preserved in a .pdf file format on this site and, depending on your browser, will be automatically downloaded to your computer and opened with Adobe Acrobat or automatically opened by your browser.
+This conventional method has also been archived and preserved only on this site in a .pdf file format which will be automatically opened by your browser.

 This term describes a holding, which is better than the general point count would first suggest.
 The determining elements may include distributional factors and the specific location of certain honors in long suits, and therefore the cards are good, or established, or consisting of all winners.